-- please don't use the green bin or recycling boxes for materials not included in our guidelines.
+- please don't use the green bin or recycling boxes and bags for materials not included in our guidelines.
 We can't empty bins that have the wrong things in them

 - remember additional space will be required around the bin or box for opening and to allow them to be remove

 Requesting new bins, bags and boxes

 Our recycling vehicles normally carry a stock of recycling boxes, lids and recycling bags.
 The crew will be happy to provide replacement items on request.